-Micro level and anecdotal evidence adds to concerns about bank inefficiency and are not properly accounting for credit risk in pricing their loans.
-Podpiera (2006) analyzed the determinants of the growth rates of loans for different types of banks during the period 1997-2004.
-Corporate profitability of the banks' commercial customers had no effect on the growth of their loans and the large state owned banks were losing market share to other financial institutions more quickly in the provinces with more profitable customers.
+Micro level and anecdotal evidence adds to concerns about bank inefficiency and inability to price their loans to reflect credit risk.
+Podpiera (2006) analyzed the determinants of the growth rates of loans for different types of banks during the 1997-2004 period.
+He found that corporate profitability of the banks' commercial customers had no effect on the growth of their loans and that the large state owned banks were losing market share to other financial institutions more quickly in the provinces with more profitable customers.
 Data on loan pricing patterns at the banks since 2004 show that interest rates charged borrowers are very compressed around the benchmark rate, suggesting little ability or preference to price for risk.

 Another reason to doubt that better credit decisions are being made relates to bank structures and governance which reflect the ambiguities of continued government ownership.
-Lessons from many banking crises in both developed and developing countries point to the importance of a governance framework that creates accountability by a board of directors made up largely of knowledgeable people from the private sector who are not associated with the bank as customers or suppliers and whose primary responsibility is to hire, evaluate (and fire) the CEO.
+Lessons from many banking crises in both developed and developing countries point to the importance of a governance framework that creates senior management accountability to a board of directors made up largely of knowledgeable people from the private sector who are not associated with the bank as customers or suppliers and whose primary responsibility is to hire, evaluate (and fire) the CEO.
 The Chair has been separated from the CEO position but the involvement of Communist party officials, while declining, continues to be pervasive throughout the organizations.
-Bank heads are members of the Central Committee (Naughton 2003); the CEO is often also the party secretary; bank performance is discussed at party meetings.17
+Bank heads are members of the Central Committee (Naughton 2003); the CEO is often also the party secretary; bank performance is discussed at party meetings.26